Author, Andrew Gibson

 At this point, you can also provide the bank details of the recipient in the UK (can be you or someone else).

-To transfer money to the UK, the AUD to GBP exchange rate is what matters.
+To transfer money to the UK, the Australian Dollar to Pounds Sterling exchange rate is what matters.

 The rate will be fluctuating throughout the day.